o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-handler-writing.md

 1. When the data becomes available, the handler sends the appropriate identifiers along with the data that the handler gathered to the defect reporter\.
 The defect reporter then adds the data to the appropriate report\.

-### Workflow in Detail<a name="cloud-canvas-cloud-gem-defect-reporter-handler-writing-defect-reporter-and-handler-workflow-detail"></a>
+### Workflow in Detail {#cloud-canvas-cloud-gem-defect-reporter-handler-writing-defect-reporter-and-handler-workflow-detail}

 The following sequence describes the workflow in greater detail\.